andrewhamara/Geospatial-Kansas-Data/README.md

 var image = ee.Image('projects/<your_username>/assets/id_of_image')

 EE will ask you whether you would like to import the image rather than treat it as a variable.
 To this, you should agree, and thus the image variables will not be declared in the analysis scripts, you will have to create your own.

+Right now, the only data I've found that contains Hamilton county, KS has been Landsat 4 and beyond.
+(1982+)